When Lost Wage (Indemnity) Benefits Should Start in Louisiana Workers Compensation

 - The workers compensation insurer is conducting an investigation of the claim.
-The workers compensation insurance company often claim that it has not issued a payment due to the fact that it is "investigating" the claim of an injured employee.
+The workers compensation insurance company often claims that it has not issued a payment because it is "investigating" the claim of an injured employee.
 Typically, this means witness statements, medical records, and employment records.
 Like its explanation of claim "processing," this is not a valid excuse.
 The insurer can investigate all it wants, but it must issue the payment within 14 days of notification unless there is a valid reason otherwise.

 Penalties and Attorneys Fees for Lost Wage (Indemnity) Benefits

 If an injured employee's benefits are delayed, the employee may file a claim with the Office of Workers Compensation.

 The claim is initiated by filing a Form 1008 - Disputed Claim for Compensation.

 Within this Disputed Claim for Compensation, the injured employee may request penalties and attorney's fees in addition to the regular workers compensation benefits.

 Under Louisiana law, the employer or the workers compensation insurer will not owe penalties and attorneys fees "if the claim is reasonably controverted or if such nonpayment results from conditions over which the employer or insurer had no control."

 Does the Insurance Company Have A Valid Reason for Its Denial of Benefits?